 Our goal is to provide useful and clear marine weather knowledge for safety and strategy.

-Our values reflect a culture of sustainability, a focus on education, and a commitment to personal integrity.
+Our values reflect a culture of sustainability, a focus on education and community-building, and a commitment to personal integrity.

 Favorite part of Meteorology: Clouds!

-First offshore sailing trip: Researching ocean plastics in the "Pacific garbage patch" from Honolulu to San Francisco on a tall ship - via Sea Education Association
+First offshore sailing trip: Researching ocean plastics in the "Pacific Garbage Patch" sailing on a tall ship from Honolulu to San Francisco with Sea Education Association

-Most interesting place to work: Forecasting on a natural gas pipe-lay barge offshore Tierra del Fuego, Argentina
+Most interesting place to work: Forecasting on a pipe-lay barge offshore Tierra del Fuego, Argentina - right near Cape Horn!

-Hobbies: Practicing & teaching yoga, concert-going, traveling, and outdoor pursuits with Kira the adventure dog
+Non-Sailing Hobbies: Practicing & teaching yoga, concert-going, camping and outdoor adventures

 Favorite race to navigate: Annapolis to Newport